 2 Recommendation 2011-1, Legal Considerations in e-Rulemaking, advises agencies to allow submitters to flag confidential information, including trade secrets, and advises agencies to devise procedures for reviewing and handling such information.
 Admin.
 Conf. of the U.S., Recommendation 2011-1, Legal Issues in e-Rulemaking, ¶ 1, 76 Fed.
 Reg.
 48,789, 48,790 (Aug.
 9, 2011).
 Recommendation 2013-4, supra note 1, ¶ 11, advises agencies to develop guidance on managing and segregating protected information, such as confidential commercial information and sensitive personal information, while disclosing non-protected materials.
 See also Admin.
-Conf. of the U.S., Recommendation 89-7, Federal Regulation of Biotechnology, 54 Fed.
-Reg.
-53,494 (Dec.
-29, 1988); Admin.
-Conf. of the U.S., Recommendation 80-6, Intragovernmental Communications in Informal Rulemaking Proceedings, 45 Fed.
-Reg.
-86,408 (Dec.
-31, 1980).
+Conf. of the U.S.,

-how agencies should consider handling protected material.
-For purposes of this Recommendation, personal information is information that can be used to distinguish or trace an individual's identity, either alone or when combined with other information.3 Confidential commercial information is commercial information that is customarily kept private, or at least closely held, by the person or business providing it.4 Other types of information, such as national security information and copyrighted materials, are beyond the Recommendation's scope.
+The scope of the Recommendation is limited to personal information and confidential commercial information that an agency has decided to withhold from its public rulemaking docket, which this Recommendation calls "protected material."
+The Recommendation specifies how agencies should consider handling protected material.
+For purposes of this Recommendation, personal information is information that can be used to distinguish or trace an individual's identity, either alone or when combined with other information.3-information about an individual that is maintained by an agency, including his or her education, financial transactions, medical history, and criminal or employment history, and that contains his or her name, or the identifying number, symbol, or other identifying particular assigned to the individual.4 Confidential commercial information is commercial information that is customarily kept private, or at least closely held, by the person or business providing it.5 Other types of information, such as national security information and copyrighted materials, are beyond the Recommendation's scope.
 The Recommendation is also limited to addressing procedures for protecting materials that agencies decide warrant protection.
 It is not intended to define the universe of protected materials.
+In particular, this Recommendation does not address any issue that may arise if an agency desires to rely on protected material in its rulemaking explanation.